Skip to main content

 • Baseline looks “too different”: verify where assumptions are applied (on the node vs upstream) and choose BASELINE vs NONSIM accordingly.

-• UNION fails because levels don’t match: confirm both inputs have the exact same level set (same dimensions/levels, same structure).
+• UNION fails because levels don’t match: confirm both inputs have the exact same level set.

-• UNION fails because rows overlap: ensure the same intersection does not exist in more than one input; split inputs into disjoint slices (often by time or member subsets), or use + if overlap is intended.
+• UNION fails because rows overlap: ensure the same intersection does not exist in more than one input; split inputs into disjoint slices, or use + if overlap is intended.

 • Legacy function in active use: if you still rely on DISAGGREGATE, plan migration to DISTRIBUTE to avoid legacy limitations and reduce maintenance risk.